account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 Conservation

-We know our waterways are special places and work to protect their heritage from thoughtless development and safeguard their unique environment for future generations.
+We know our waterways are special places.
+We work to protect their heritage from thoughtless development, and to safeguard their unique environment for future generations.

 Volunteers

-Our incredible volunteers tirelessly campaign for the waterways and spend thousands of hours each year improving your special places with hard graft.
+Our incredible volunteers tirelessly campaign for the waterways.
+They spend thousands of hours each year improving your special places with hard graft.

 Waterways affected by HS2